 Nevertheless, the use of lexical and syntactic complexity is still highly recommended to complement the teachers' writing assessment rubric which is considered to be more objective.
 The lexical and syntactic complexity are considered more objective since they used quantitative measurements that do not exist in common writing rubrics.
-The lexical and syntactic complexity in common writing the learners' writing quality and reduce their biased and subjectivity in scoring the writing assessment.
+The lexical and syntactic complexity will help the teachers' to quantify the learners' writing quality and reduce their biased and subjectivity in scoring the writing assessment.